Maui Shore Diving Guide

 Without question, shore diving in Maui makes for a unique island activity!
 Whether you want to interact with sea turtles or discover new endemic creatures, you do not have to venture far from your Ka’anapali hotel to experience unforgettable scuba diving!

 Our Maui dive service serves divers of all comfort and experience levels.
 Making your first scuba dive?
 Choose the Discover Scuba Dive in Lahaina.
 Already a certified and experienced scuba diver?
 Make your reservation for a Guided Shore Dive.
-Any certified divers in need of a confidence-boosting Scuba Review only need to pay an extra 20 dollars.
-Banyan Tree Divers Maui keeps Scuba Review costs low to encourage responsible and safe scuba diving practices.
+Any certified divers looking for a confidence-boosting Scuba Review only need to upgrade.
+Banyan Tree Divers Maui keeps your Scuba Review cost low to encourage responsible and safe scuba diving practices.

 Perhaps you are flying to Maui on your honeymoon and intently looking for a more private diving experience.
 The Private Dive option ensures your group’s privacy with just your scuba instructor.
 Our private diving price covers one dive for two divers, but you can always add additional divers.

-Banyan Tree Divers Maui facilitates a wide range of PADI certifications at great prices.
-You can choose one of the most popular scuba courses called PADI Open Water Referral Dives.
-Please learn more by checking our Scuba Diving FAQ, contacting us, or emailing [email protected].
+Banyan Tree Divers Maui facilitates PADI certifications at great prices.
+You can choose one of the most popular scuba courses PADI Open Water Referral Dives.
+Please learn more by checking our Scuba Diving FAQ, contacting us, or emailing info@banyantreedivers.com.

 Thank you for reading, and happy scuba diving in Maui!